filesender/filesender/docs/v3.0/admin/configuration/index.md

 * __description:__ A list of metadata attributes to capture from the IDP into the IdP table for SAML authentications.
 * __mandatory:__ no
 * __type:__ array
-* __default:__ [ 'description','OrganizationName','name','OrganizationDisplayName','url','OrganizationURL' ]
+* __default:__ [ 'description','OrganizationName' => 'organization_name','name','OrganizationDisplayName'=>'organization_display_name','url','OrganizationURL'=>'organization_url'  ]
 * __available:__ since version 3.0rc9
 * __comment:__ Note: This is an array of the metadata names from the SSP metadata config file for the IdP that you would like replicated into the local IdP table.
+The format allows renaming, the key is the SSP metadata name and the value is what column to use in the IdP table in FileSender.
+This way columns can remain with the lower_case and underscore naming convention in FileSender.
                      Note that if you add to these items you will need to modify your local IdP class to include the additional columns in the table to store the matching metadata.